 In our research, there were pagan celebrations that started around the time of 274 AD, but they appear to be in response to Christians in Rome celebrating the birth of Christ!
 We then ask what came first, the "chicken or the egg?"
 "However, it has also been argued that, on the contrary, Emperor Aurelian, who in 274 instituted the holiday of the Dies Natalis Solis Invicti, did so partly as an attempt to give a pagan significance to a date already important for Christians in Rome.[76]

 Is the nearness of a pagan holiday make Christmas pagan?
 When I sift through the concerns of 'Christmas is pagan,' people, did you know there was a pagan holiday at this time?
 We will deal with this later, but does that make celebrating the birth of Christ pagan today?
 Let's ask another question: Is Hanukkah pagan?
 The answer is no. Yet, Hanukkah is square in the middle of this pagan holiday called Saturnalia.
+Do you see how this is done?
+The proximity of time to another holiday makes the people celebrate a different holiday, equal to pagan practices.
+And we know that Hanukkah is not pagan.
 The true church pushed hard against these wicked holidays, and to assume born-again believers were participating in pagan festivals doesn't make much sense since Christians had to live outside of society for several hundred years because of severe persecution.

 Calling Christmas pagan because of the nearness of the same period of a pagan holiday would be the same as calling Easter (the resurrection of Christ) and Passover pagan.
 The proximity does not work because a pagan spring festival may happen simultaneously.